magento/devdocs/guides/v2.0/howdoi/install/install-quick-ref.md

 The following example shows how to install using the command line with the following options:

-*	The Magento software is installed in the `magento2` directory relative to the web server docroot on `localhost` and the path to the Magento Admin is `admin`; therefore:
+*	The Magento software is installed in the `/var/www/html/magento2` directory and the path to the Magento Admin is `admin`; therefore:

 	Your storefront URL is `http://192.0.2.5`